jbielt/ECOMMERCE/README.md

 # ECOMMERCE
-Ecommerce with Angular, Nodejs, Express, mongodb
+Ecommerce backend with Nodejs, Express, mongodb, and other libs.